amrvac/amrvac/doc/par.md

 time steps depending on the way `dt` is determined.
 These breakdowns can be controlled by either setting a lower limit `dtmin` for the physical time step, which is useful when `dt` is determined from the `courantpar` parameter.
-If AMRVAC stops due to `dt &lt; dtmin`, a warning message is printed.
+If a run stops due to `dt &lt; dtmin`, a warning message is printed.

 You have to specify at least one of `time_max, itmax`.
 AMRVAC stops execution